 “We wanted to help our clients answer some questions about whether or not it’s worthwhile investing millions of dollars upgrading treatment plants to protect receiving waterways.
 We work with whatever data is available.
 The models are developed specifically for the catchment in question, and the questions that the client has.”

-Bonneville said one of the benefits of employing simple water quality modeling is that it enables fast scenario building, without having to invest time and money into more complicated modeling software.
+Bonneville said one of the benefits of employing simple water quality modelling is that it enables fast scenario building, without having to invest time and money into more complicated modelling software.